Cisplatine War: Rivera's defection and first actions

 Upon learning of Rivera's defection, the Brazilian government sent two thousand men and a fleet under admiral Rodrigo Ferreira Lobo to the River Plate in July 1825 in order to request the Argentines to abstain from further aiding the rebels and to recall "their subjects", otherwise his imperial majesty would "repel force by force".
 The Argentine government replied that it had no part in the rebellion and that "the supplies furnished from Buenos Aires had been bought either with the money, or on the credit, of private individuals in the stores of the city, which were open to all alike, whether friends or enemies".
 Despite this, they were covertly supporting the rebels and, as time passed, it became increasingly apparent that the message was insincere.
 In Carranza's words, the insurgents' "crusade" was "generously supported by donations from Argentines and Orientals [Uruguayans]".

-On 14 July, the Uruguayan patriots installed a provisional government in Florida, which was headed by Lavalleja.
+On 14 June, the Oriental patriots installed a provisional government in Florida.
 By now their numbers had increased considerably: Lavalleja, commander of the army, was at the head of 1,000 men.
 Rivera commanded an equal force in Durazno, while Manuel Oribe and Quirós commanded 300 men each.
-The Uruguayans then laid siege to Colonia del Sacramento and Montevideo.
+The Orientals then laid siege to Colonia del Sacramento and Montevideo.
 On 15 July, Brazilian colonel Vasco Antunes Maciel routed the besiegers at Colonia.
 Three days later, Oribe attacked Montevideo at night, but was repelled.
-On 17 August, a new battle took place near Colonia del Sacramento, when colonel João Ramos, at the head of 300 Brazilians, fought against 400 Uruguayans, who, after a fierce combat, retreated with considerable losses.
+On 17 August, a new battle took place near Colonia del Sacramento, when colonel João Ramos, at the head of 300 Brazilians, fought against 400 Orientals, who, after a fierce combat, retreated with considerable losses.
 On 22 August, Rivera attacked the town of Mercedes with 500 men, being repelled.
 According to David Carneiro, the patriots' goal was always to fight on open field due to the superiority of their cavalry, but, whenever that was not the case, or when they were not in large numerical advantage, they were defeated.

+The Congress of Florida

+On 25 August 1825, in an assembly gathered in Florida, the inhabitants of the Banda Oriental declared their independence from Brazil and their union with the United Provinces.
+The declaration's goal was to compel the Argentine government to take definitive action.